-ARTICLE X – INITIATION FEES, ANNUAL DUES AND ASSESSMENTS 10
+ARTICLE XI – INITIATION FEES, ANNUAL DUES AND ASSESSMENTS - 11

-ARTICLE XI – EXECUTION OF INSTRUMENTS, ETC. 10
+ARTICLE XII – EXECUTION OF INSTRUMENTS, ETC. - 11

-ARTICLE XIII – INDEMNIFICATION AND EXCULPATION; TRANSACTIONS WITH AFFILIATED PERSONS 11
+ARTICLE XIV – INDEMNIFICATION AND EXCULPATION; TRANSACTIONS WITH AFFILIATED PERSONS - 12

 The purposes for which this Association is formed are trade association purposes including, but not limited to: promoting the common business interests of those engaged in the sale, rental, and licensed reproduction of entertainment software such as motion pictures, television programming, video games, other audio-visual content, and sound recordings, and in the provision of related products and services.
 Notwithstanding any other provision of this Article or of the General Corporation Law of the State of Delaware, however, the Association shall not pursue any purpose or carry on any activities not permitted to be pursued or carried on by a corporation described in Section 501(c)(6) of the Internal Revenue Code of 1986 and exempt from Federal income tax under Section 501(a) thereof (or the corresponding provisions of any future United States Internal Revenue law) or not permitted to be pursued or carried on by a tax exempt corporation under the laws of Canada.